links to the other pages on this site:

 The system allows for pitched roofs.
 There are special gable ends and purlins that form the structural base for the roof.
 Opposite roof panels interlock at the ridge with hooks, and hang from the ridge beam.
 There are several roof panel shapes, allowing for complex roof shapes.

 With a limited number of parts,

 complex models can be made.
-Models are pleasing to the eye and have a distinct
+Models are pleasing to the eye and

-19th century look.
-They are really easy
+have a distinct 19th century look.
+They are really easy to put together.

 I searched the internet for more information about Mobaco.
 There wasn't much, that's why I decided to dedicate a site to this lovely system.

 As a result, I have come in contact with several Mobaco collectors, who have been most graceful with sharing their knowledge and material.
 I'd like to extend special thanks to Peter Adams, Leen Kalden and Mr. Halbertsma, all in The Netherlands, for their generous help!

 In his website, Geoff Lilleker tells about the history of Mobaco: